asankar04/asankar04/README.md

 - 👋 Hi, I’m Anit Sankar!
-- 👀 I'm a sophomore computer science major with interests in data science, machine learning, and software development.
+- 👀 I'm a junior computer science major with interests in web development, machine learning, and software development.
 -

 <!---